cloudspannerecosystem/omegatrade/README.md

 #### Modifying OAuth Consent Screen application.

-The following steps are required only if you want to modify the existing application to Omega Trade application.
+The following steps are required only if you want to modify the name of existing application to OmegaTrade.

 1. Go to the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent).
 2. Click on the Edit App button.